 Preheat the sous vide bath to

 Stage the chicken wings in single layers into dedicated vacuum bags.
 If you want to use manually sealing plastic bags (like Ziploc freezer bags), remove the air using the water displacement method.

-Process the wings for a minimum of 3 hours.
+Process the wings for a minimum of 3 hours to pasteurize.

 Meanwhile, combine all the sauce ingredients in a blender and process until completely smooth.
 Refrigerate.

 After the time has elapsed remove the bags of chicken from the bath and submerge in iced/tap water until they achieve 70 F/21 C–about half an hour.
 Refrigerate to 40 F/4 C–this is necessary to assure food safety.
-As long as the bags are not opened, the chicken can be kept in this state for at least a week.
+As long as the bags are not opened, the chicken can be kept in this state for at least two weeks.

 Preheat oven to 170 F/77 C

 Heat the oil in the sauce pan to 315 F/158 C. There should be enough oil to fully submerge the wings, but the oil should be no deeper than half the height of the pan.
-It is not necessary to fry all the wings at once.
-Carefully lower the wings one at a time into the oil and fry until they achieve the desired color.
-Remove the wings with tongs and lay on the sheet pan.
+Carefully lower wings one at a time into the oil and fry until they achieve the desired color.
+Remove the wings with tongs and lay on the sheet pan lined with paper towels.
 Keep warm in the oven until all the wings are done.